Daniel Sturridge: Later career

-Perth Glory

-On 1 October 2021, Australian side Perth Glory announced the signing of Sturridge for the A-League 2021–22 season.
-Perth chairman and owner Tony Sage described the signing as one of the biggest in A-League history, while Sturridge said he hadn't joined the club for "a holiday".
+On 1 October 2021, A-League Men club Perth Glory announced the signing of Sturridge for the 2021–22 season.
+Perth chairman and owner Tony Sage described the signing as one of the biggest in A-League history, while Sturridge said he had not joined the club for "a holiday".
 He only began training with his new team in mid-November due to fitness struggles, and said he could not put a timeframe on how long it would take to return to full fitness.

-On 20 November 2021, Sturridge made his debut for Perth Glory coming on as an 84th minute substitute against Adelaide United.
-A near-capacity crowd of 17,198 turned up at Perth Oval to see Sturridge make his first appearance.
-On 23 February 2022, Sturridge suffered a groin injury having come on as a substitute during a 1–0 defeat to Macarthur, and was subbed off after 18 minutes of game time.
-Perth's chief executive Tony Pignata admitted the move hadn't worked, describing it as "disappointing".
-On 3 June, it was announced that he had been released by new manager Ruben Zadkovich, having started just one game, scoring 0 goals in six appearances.
+Sturridge made his debut for Perth Glory on 20 November 2021, coming on as an 84th-minute substitute against Adelaide United, in front of a near-capacity crowd of 17,198 at Perth Oval.
+On 23 February 2022, Sturridge suffered a groin injury having come on as a substitute during a 1–0 defeat to Macarthur, and was himself substituted after 18 minutes of game time.
+Perth's chief executive Tony Pignata admitted the move had not worked, describing it as "disappointing".
+On 3 June, it was announced that he had been released by new manager Ruben Zadkovich, having started just one game and scored no goals in six appearances.

 International career

 Youth

-Sturridge has represented England at U16, U17, U18, U19, U20 and U21 levels; he had also been eligible to represent Jamaica through his father.
+Sturridge has represented England at U16, U17, U18, U19, U20 and U21 levels.
 He scored twice against the Netherlands for the under-18 team in 2007, netting again in the Under-19 European Championships against the Netherlands.
 He scored the only goal for England U21 in a 1–1 draw against Greece U-21 in Greece and scored his second U-21 goal in the 1–0 win over Portugal.

 He was named in the England under-21 squad for the 2011 UEFA European Under-21 Championship.
 England was eliminated in the group stages.
 Sturridge was selected to the team of the tournament.